ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/primality-testing.md

     you should only commit to your repository once you have made substantive changes to your project and you are ready to confirm its correctness.
-Before you commit to your GitHub repository, you can still run checks on your own computer by either using Poetry and GatorGrader.
+Before you commit to your GitHub repository, you can still run checks on your own computer by using Poetry and GatorGrader.

 ## Project Reflection